DamienFlury/summaries/par-prog/par-prog.typ

 - Linear lock hierarchy
 - Coarse granular locks:
   - Only one lock holder; e.g. entire bank is blocked while lock holder does work
+- Partial order to the acquisition of mutexes: Any pair { M1, M2 } are always locked in the same order.

 = Starvation
 ```java